g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 By doing so, the library is safely loaded only if it matches the anticipated integrity hash, adding further security against tampering.

 ### Sandboxing and Isolation Strategy
 Applying the sandbox attribute to `iframes` on a gaming site can guarantee that ads are served without any risk of malicious scripts affecting pages containing them.
-By using [sandboxing](https://en.wikipedia.org/wiki/Sandbox_(computer_security)) technique, third-party scripts are prevented from reaching sensitive data or influencing other website sections.
+By using the [sandboxing](https://en.wikipedia.org/wiki/Sandbox_(computer_security)) technique, third-party scripts are prevented from reaching sensitive data or influencing other website sections.

 For Example:
 ```htmlembedded